jonathanstowe/EuclideanRhythm/README.md

 ## License and Copyright

 This is free software.
-Please see the LICENSE file in the distribution.
+Please see the LICENCE file in the distribution.

 © Jonathan Stowe 2016